 - Assateague: “Beach wheelchairs with balloon tires are available for use on the oceanside beaches in Maryland and Virginia.
 These beach wheelchairs are not self-propelled and need someone to push the chair.
 For more information please check at the Toms Cove Visitor Center in Virginia, (757-336-6577) or the Ranger Station in Maryland (410-641-3030).”

-Accessible Equestrian Riding/Therapy:
+Accessible Equestrian Riding and Therapy:

-State Parks:
+Accessible State Parks:

-Maryland Accessible Easy Nature Trails (information on accessible trails – including Assateague)
+- Maryland Accessible Easy Nature Trails: information on accessible trails – including Assateague

-- Northside Park – Ocean City, Md.: (the playground is accessible)
+- Northside Park – Ocean City, Md.: the playground is accessible

 - Parents Place of Maryland: (helps families that are navigating IEPs, complex education systems, advocacy, etc)

 - Md.
-Coalition for Inclusive Education: (helps with families, advocacy, etc)
+Coalition for Inclusive Education: helps with families, advocacy, etc)

-- PACER Center: (helps with families, advocacy, etc)
+- PACER Center: helps with families, advocacy, etc

 ADA Information:

-- Mid-Atlantic ADA Center (for our Maryland region)
+- Mid-Atlantic ADA Center: for our Maryland region

 Respite Charities: